caffreb/JCPapers/Mapping-structural-variants-10Dec2019.md

 - SINE elements less abundant in Nanopore data
 - Many more short deletions discovered than short read data.
 Expected due to short reads.
 - Many more LINE insertions, again expected.
+- Many errors in the homopolymer regions as expected by MinION
+- All known breakpoints found for patient 1. not for patient 2 but with lower coverage.

 # Questions
 - Is karyotyping just this simple picture thing?